vertyll/project-a-microservices/README.md

   - Verification tokens (for account activation, password reset, etc.)
   - User roles (mirrored from Role Service)
 - Provides endpoints for registration, login, logout, account activation, password reset, and email change
+- Publishes authentication events that trigger workflows in other services

 #### Role Service
 - Manages the roles and permissions throughout the system